 If one or more measurements show elevated blood pressure, make sure to ask your doctor about the most appropriate follow-up plan.
 They can advise you about how frequently to check your blood pressure, any lifestyle changes that may help, and whether you should consider treatment for high blood pressure.

-If you have already been diagnosed with high blood pressure, you may be wondering if you have sleep apnea.
+If you've already been diagnosed with high blood pressure, you may be wondering if you have sleep apnea.
 You should let your doctor know if you have any of these possible signs of sleep apnea:

 - Paused, slowed, or otherwise irregular breathing during sleep